-Correspondence is taken to hold when the correspondence relationships demonstrated between two theories are sufficient that experts are convinced that the two theories are compatible (sharing approximately the same results) in the relevant domain (this is the primary role (b) of correspondence).
+Correspondence is taken to hold when the correspondence relationships demonstrated between two theories are sufficient that the two theories are believed to be compatible (sharing approximately the same results) in the relevant domain (this is the primary role (b) of correspondence).
 This subjectivity in judging successful cases of correspondence is a consequence of its nature as a 'shortcut to results': a full demonstration of compatibility, by comparing all results in the relevant domains, would defeat much of the purpose of the inter-theory relations.
-But, importantly, even if we did compute all
+But, importantly, even if we did compute all the results of both theories, we would still need correspondence relations between the theories in order to